queen-stack/burger_database/README.md

 * `$ npm i`
 * For custom installations, start with initializing npm
 * $ npm init -y or $ npm install
-* Manaully update the package.json to "main": "server.js", in place of index.js
+* Manually update the package.json to "main": "server.js", in place of index.js
 * Create a .gitignore file in the root and add node_modules to this file
 * If you require: re-add the dependencies, run $ npm install
 * Install npm express, refer to for more info https://www.npmjs.com/package/express